ananace/foreman_passwordstate/README.md

 # Foreman Passwordstate

-A plugin to link Foreman to a Passwordstate instance.
+A plugin to delegate host password handling from Foreman to a Passwordstate instance.

 ## Compatibility